-Element Key Characteristics Purpose Key Fiscal 2015 Actions Base Salary A fixed amount, paid in cash and reviewed annually and, if appropriate, adjusted.
-Provide a source of fixed income that is market competitive and reflects scope and responsibility of the position held.
-Our named executive officers received base salary increases effective as of November 1, 2014, the first day of fiscal 2015, ranging from 3.3% to 5.3% of their then current annual base salaries.
-Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key pre-established annual corporate financial goals and for division participants, division financial goals.
+Our other named executive officers received base salary increases effective as of November 1, 2015, the first day of fiscal 2016, ranging from 2.1% to 5.1% of their then current annual base salaries.

+Element Key Characteristics Purpose Key Fiscal 2016 Actions Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key pre-established annual corporate financial goals and for division participants, division financial goals.
 Motivate and reward our executive officers for achievement of annual financial business goals intended to drive overall company and division performance.
-Target awards as a percent of base salary for our named executive officers were established at 55% to 120% of fiscal year base salary earnings.
-We maintained the same corporate and division performance measures and weightings for our fiscal 2015 annual cash incentives as in fiscal 2014 since we believed such performance measures and weightings continued to be appropriate.
+In September 2015, prior to the beginning of fiscal 2016, Mr. Olson was promoted to President and COO.
+In connection with that promotion, the Committee established a fiscal 2016 target award as a percent of base salary of 80% for Mr. Olson, which went into effect on September 1, 2015 and remained in effect throughout fiscal 2016.
+Target awards as a percent of base salary for our other named executive officers were established at 55% to 125% of fiscal year base salary.
+In fiscal 2016, we changed the weightings of our performance measures to increase focus on asset performance and, therefore, decreased the weighting on the earnings measure.
 Long-Term Incentives A variable, long-term element of compensation that is provided in the form of stock options and performance share awards.
 Stock options are time-based and vest ratably over three years and performance share awards are payable based on achievement of cumulative financial goals after three years and are paid out in shares of our common stock.
 Align the interests of our executive officers with our shareholders; encourage focus on long-term company financial performance measures that are deemed strategically and operationally important to our company; promote retention of our executive officers; and encourage significant ownership of our common stock.
 Our named executive officers were granted stock options and performance share awards.
-We established corporate performance measures and weightings for all of our executive officers for our fiscal 2015 to fiscal 2017 performance period to strengthen alignment to overall corporate goals and performance.
-As a result, we eliminated division performance measures and goals for the fiscal 2015 to fiscal 2017 performance period.
-Occasionally, restricted stock awards or restricted stock units are granted to certain executive officers.
-Attract new executive officers, reward promoted executive officers, or retain existing executive officers, especially during transition periods.
-Messrs.
-Happe and Brown were granted restricted stock units on September 15, 2015.
-See additional details on page 44.
+Corporate performance measures and weightings were established for all of our executive officers for our fiscal 2016 to fiscal 2018 performance period to strengthen alignment to overall corporate goals and performance.
+In fiscal 2016, the weightings of our corporate performance measures for the fiscal 2016 to fiscal 2018 award term were changed to increase focus on asset performance and, therefore, decreased the weighting on the earnings measure.
 Health and Welfare Benefits Includes medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
 Provide competitive health and welfare benefits.
-No significant changes were made.
+No significant changes were made to health and welfare benefits.
 Retirement Plans Includes a defined contribution retirement plan and certain nonqualified retirement plans.
 Provide an opportunity for employees to save and prepare financially for retirement.
-No significant changes were made.
-Perquisites Includes a company-leased automobile, financial planning allowance, company products and executive physicals.
+No significant changes were made to retirement plans.
+Perquisites includes a company-leased automobile, financial planning allowance, company products and executive physicals.
 Assist in promoting the health and personal financial security of our executive officers; promote the personal use of our products by our executive officers; and promote the attraction and retention of our executive officers.
-No significant changes were made.
+No significant changes were made to perquisites.

-We describe each key element of our executive compensation program in more detail in the following pages, along with the compensation decisions made in fiscal 2015.
+We describe each key element of our executive compensation program in more detail in the following pages, along with the compensation decisions made in fiscal 2016.